langchain-ai/langchain/templates/openai-functions-agent/README.md

 # openai-functions-agent

-This package creates an agent that uses OpenAI function calling to communicate its decisions on what actions to take.
-This example creates an agent that can optionally look up things on the internet using Tavily's search engine.
+This template creates an agent that uses OpenAI function calling to communicate its decisions on what actions to take.

+This example creates an agent that can optionally look up information on the internet using Tavily's search engine.

 ## Environment Setup

 The following environment variables need to be set:

-- `OPENAI_API_KEY`: This template uses OpenAI by default.
-Make sure this is set in your environment.
-- `TAVILY_API_KEY`: This template uses Tavily by default.
-Make sure this is set in your environment.
+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

+Set the `TAVILY_API_KEY` environment variable to access Tavily.

 ## Usage